 The only physical approach to continuity is given by the notion of field.
 For instance, an electromagnetic or gravitational field is assumed to be defined and active everywhere in the physical domain where it acts, and this everywhere is understood to be continuous since the space where the field is active is mathematically considered to be the three-dimensional space R3.
 This is a purely mathematical and theoretical formulation: we can only verify that the field acts on every particle or object appearing in the domain, and experience can show no more.
 But to assume continuity and R3 allows us to use the mathematical infinitesimal calculus with all its tremendous power.
 However, we claim, after the discussion above, that this geometrical approach is a creation of consciousness and particularly of consciousness of the visual space, since there is no other evidence for such a geometrical and topological continuous conception.
 It is not and cannot be given by direct physical experience which is finite.
-For us, therefore, this geometry is not in A, but in C, and then induced from C to the theoretical, mathematical treatment by using the space R3 containing a theoretical model of A.
+For us, therefore, this geometry is not in A, but in C, and then induced from C to the theoretical, mathematical treatment by using the space R3 containing a theoretical model of A. There is a brain electromagnetic field [16], but we do not see this field.

-But since this notion of continuous field actually exists in physics - be it created by and conceived from visual consciousness - we may say that consciousness is indeed a field.
+But, since this notion of continuous field actually exists in physics - be it created by and conceived from visual consciousness - we may say that consciousness is indeed a field.
 And just as a movement of electrons creates an electromagnetic field, we may conjecture that intense brain activity - of purely physical character at the atomic level of particles and waves - creates a field of consciousness: the greater the brain activity, the richer the field of consciousness.
 This field is, of course, not physical, since $A \cap C = \emptyset$ as we have seen, the space C being a specific one.
-Nor it is simply reducible to a known physical field, since in visual consciousness, we can isolate forms, colours, objects, etc., while even if there are different wave lengths, etc. in physical fields, it is consciousness that extracts the mentioned properties or elements from the visual space we see.
+Nor it is simply reducible to a known physical field, we certainly do not see an electromagnetic or gravitational field.
+Moreover, in visual consciousness, we can isolate forms, colours, objects, etc., while even if there are different wave lengths, etc. in physical fields, it is consciousness that extracts the mentioned forms, properties or elements from the visual consciousness space we see.
 There is nothing analogous or even expressible concerning physical fields.
 The property of seeing separate objects in the unity of the whole visual picture corresponds to the Comprehension Axiom of set theory: given a set E and a property P, the subset of elements of E verifying the property P, exists.
 It cannot be deduced from physics.
 It seems to be a fundamental property of consciousness related to the a priori capacity of consciousness to pay attention.
 Moreover, if we consider the whole perceptive consciousness, there is no homogeneity between visual pictures, acoustic perception or touch.